LionsPhil/prometheus-enviro-sensors/README.md

 It should report `active (running)`.
 If you open <http://localhost:9092/> in a browser (or the IP address of the computer you're running the service on), you should get a text response of sensor values.

+> **To uninstall or deactivate,** use `systemctl stop` and `systemctl disable`.
+The former will kill the daemon and leave the sensors/GPIO interface free to be used by other processes.
+The latter will remove the configuration that makes it start on boot.

 ### Configure Prometheus

 #### Scrape config